denten-books/plain-text/2-chapter.md

 and procedural narrative generation further erode ideas of authorial production based on individual human agency.
-Yet, it would be a mistake to believe that the myth of autopoiesis (the literature that "writes itself," writing that writes, discourse that speaks, etc.) can displace the myth of the author [@varela_autopoiesis_1974; @barthes_rustle_1989, 5; @nuttall_new_2007, 6-25].
+Yet, it would be a mistake to believe that the myth of autopoiesis (the literature that "writes itself," writing that writes, discourse that speaks, etc.)^[ln2-varela] can displace the myth of the author.
 A discipline of close attention to the atomic particulars of encoding, transmission, storage, and the decoding of text at the site if its application to the human condition ultimately aims to reclaim subjective agency, in motion.
-This may seem strange at first: to recover the subject in the physical minutiae of the literary--technological system.
+This may seem strange at first: to recover the subject in the physical minutiae of the literary--technological encounter.
 Yet the point of contact is crucial, for it is here that the subject seems to disappear, in a compressed moment of time that needs to be unpacked with some precision.

+[ln2-verela]: See for example @varela_autopoiesis_1974; @barthes_rustle_1989,
+5; @nuttall_new_2007, 6-25.

 [^ln2-survey]: I can only give anecdotal evidence here, as I often put this question before my graduate students at the beginning of the semester, with the